FOR THE COMMON GOOD

 - Look Up Your Elected Officials.
 Make sure you know who represents you at the local, state, and federal level.

-- Call your federal representative and urge them to vote NO on HR 32, a bill that would strip federal funding from sanctuary cities and states (like Chicago and Illinois).
+- Urge your U.S. representative to vote NO on HR 32, a bill that would strip federal funding from sanctuary cities and states (like Chicago and Illinois).
 Learn more and take action with our friends at Raise the Floor Alliance.

-- Demand they take a stand against the attacks on the American values of fairness and equal opportunity by the Trump administration, and do everything they can to protect our bedrock civil rights laws and protections.
+- Demand your federal officials take a stand against the attacks on the American values of fairness and equal opportunity by the Trump administration, and do everything they can to protect our bedrock civil rights laws and protections.

-- Call on them to stand up for students and educators and do everything they can to protect the Department of Education.
+- Call on your federal officials to stand up for students and educators and do everything they can to protect the Department of Education.

 - Sign Up for Women Employed’s Action Network.
 We’ll email you with timely actions to take that will make a difference.